Zerokei/Simple-Meshware/README.md

 * `sourcecode` my source code for simple-meshware
 * `vs Project` my visual studio project which may need environment visual studio 2019(with Qt vs tools) and Qt 5.15.2

-## Contact me
-If you have any problem, welcome to contact me at twentyeightkei@gmail.com